Tuesday, May 1, 2018

 when our meager efforts fail.

-• Here in John 14, 27, begins the farewell of Jesus and at the end of chapter 14, he ends the conversation saying: “Come now, let us go!”
-(Jn 14, 31).
-But instead of leaving the room, Jesus continues to speak in three other chapters: 15, 16, and 17.
-If we read these three chapters, at the beginning of chapter 18, we see the following phrase: “After he had said all this, Jesus left with his disciples and crossed the Kidron valley where there was a garden into which he went with his disciples“ (Jn 18, 1).
-In Jn 18, 1, there is the continuation of Jn 14, 31.
+• Here begins the farewell of Jesus, in John 14:27.
+At the end of chapter 14 He ends the conversation, saying, “Come now, let us go!”
+(Jn 14:31).
+But instead of leaving the room, Jesus continues to speak for three more chapters: 15, 16, and 17.
+At the beginning of chapter 18, we see the following phrase: “After He had said all this, Jesus left with His disciples and crossed the Kidron valley where there was a garden which He entered with His disciples.”
+(Jn 18:1).
+In Jn 18:1, there is the continuation of Jn 14:31.
 The Gospel of John is like a beautiful building constructed slowly, rock on top of rock, brick upon brick.
 Here and there, there are signs of rearrangement or adaptation.
-In some way, all the texts, all the bricks, form part of the building and are the Word of God for us.
+In some way, all the texts, all the bricks, form part of a building and are the Word of God for us.

-• John 14, 27: The gift of Peace.
-Jesus communicates his peace to the disciples.
-The same peace will be given after the Resurrection (Jn 20, 29).
-This peace is an expression of the manifestation of the Father, as Jesus had said before (Jn 14, 21).
-The peace of Jesus is the source of joy that he communicates to us (Jn 15, 11; 1620.22.24; 17, 13).
-It is a peace which is different from the peace which the world gives us, diverse from Pax Romana.
+• John 14:27: The gift of Peace.
+Jesus communicates His peace to the disciples.
+The same peace will be given after the Resurrection (Jn 20:29).
+This peace is an expression of the manifestation of the Father, as Jesus had said before (Jn 14:21).
+The peace of Jesus is the source of joy that He communicates to us (Jn 15:11; 16:20,22,24; 17:13).
+It is a peace which is different from the peace which the world gives us.
+It is different from Pax Romana.
 At the end of the first century the Pax Romana was maintained by force and violent repression against the rebellious movements.
-Pax Romana guaranteed the institutionalized inequality between the Roman citizens and the slaves.
+Pax Romana, as a policy of the Roman government, guaranteed institutionalized inequality between the Roman citizens and the slaves.
 This is not the peace of the Kingdom of God.
-The Peace which Jesus communicates is what in the Old Testament is called Shalom.
-It is the complete organization of the whole life around the values of justice, of fraternity and of equality.
+The peace which Jesus communicates is what in the Old Testament is called “shalom.”
+It is the complete organization of all life around the values of justice, fraternity and equality.

-• John 14, 28-29: The reason why Jesus returns to the Father.
+• John 14:28-29: The reason why Jesus returns to the Father.
 Jesus returns to the Father in order to be able to return immediately.
-He will say to Mary Magdalene: “Do not cling to me, because I have not yet ascended to the Father” (Jn 20, 17).
-Going up to the Father, he will return through the Holy Spirit that he will send (cfr.
-Jn 20, 22).
-Without the return toward the Father he will not be able to stay with us through the Spirit.
+He will say to Mary Magdalene, “Do not cling to me, because I have not yet ascended to the Father” (Jn 20:17).
+Going up to the Father, He will return through the Holy Spirit which He will send (cf. Jn 20; 22).
+Without the return to the Father, He will not be able to stay with us through the Spirit.

-• John 14, 30-31a: That the world may know that I love the Father.
+• John 14:30-31a: That the world may know that I love the Father.
 Jesus had ended the last conversation with the disciples.
 The prince of this world wanted to impose himself on the destiny of Jesus.
 Jesus will die.
-In reality, the Prince, the Tempter, the Devil, has no power over Jesus.
+In reality, the prince of this world, the Tempter, the Devil, has no power over Jesus.
 The world will know that Jesus loves the Father.
-This is the great witness of Jesus which can impel the world to believe in him.
-In the announcement of the Good News it is not a question of diffusing a doctrine, or of imposing a Canon Law, or of uniting all in one organization.
-It is a question; above all, of living and radiating what the human being desires and has deeper in his heart: love.
-Without this, the doctrine, the Law, the celebration will be only a wig on a bald head.
+This is the great witness of Jesus which impels the world to believe in Him.
+In proclaiming the Good News, it is not a question of spreading doctrine or imposing Canon Law, or of uniting all in one organization.
+It is above all a question of living and radiating what the human being desires and has deeper in his heart through intimacy with God: love.
+Without this, the doctrine, the Law, the celebration, will only be a wig on a bald head.

-• John 14, 31b: Come now, let us go.
-These are the last words of Jesus, the expression of his decision to be obedient to the Father and of revealing his love.
-In the Eucharist, at the moment of the consecration, in some countries, it is said: “On the day before his passion, voluntarily accepted”.
-In another place Jesus says: “This is why the Father loves me: because I lay down my life in order to take it up again.
-No one takes it from me: I lay it down of my own free will, and as I have power to lay it down so I have power to take it up again, and this is the command that I have received from my Father.”
-(Jn 10, 17-18).
+• John 14:31b: Come now, let us go.
+These are the last words of Jesus and the expression of His decision to be obedient to the Father, revealing His love.
+In the Eucharist, at the moment of the consecration, in some countries, it is said, “On the day before His passion, voluntarily accepted.”
+In another place Jesus says, “This is why the Father loves Me: because I lay down My life in order to take it up again.
+No one takes it from Me, but I lay it down of My own free will.
+I have power to lay it down so I have power to take it up again, and this is the command that I have received from My Father.”
+(Jn 10:17-18)

 4) Personal questions

-• Jesus says: “I give you my peace”.
-How do I contribute to the construction of peace in my family and in my community?
+• Jesus says, “I give you My peace.”
+How do I contribute to the building of peace in my family and in my community?

-• Looking into the mirror of the obedience of Jesus toward the Father, on which point could I improve my obedience to the Father?
+• Looking into the mirror of the obedience of Jesus toward the Father, how could I improve my obedience to the Father?